FREQUENTLY ASKED QUESTIONS

 Photo Credit: Blonski Cruz

 Okay.
-This is a tough question, so we will try to make this as concise and clear as possible.
-We also apologize in advance for the jargon.
+This is a tough question, and we apologize in advance for the jargon.

 According to Johannes Sjoberg (Centre for Screen Studies) and Jenny Hughes (Drama/Centre for Applied Theatre Research), practice-as-research refers to a kind of “research process that leads to an arts-related output, an arts project as one element of a research process drawing on a range of methods, or a research process entirely framed as artistic practice.”
 It sees the process of art-making not only as a mode of production, but as a significant platform for inquiry, investigation, experimentation, and exploration.

-So, to make the long story (semi) short, LPT applies the same approach to theater and performance-making by tackling every project as an opportunity for practical, experimental study—a tool for critical research.
+So, to make the long story (semi) short: LPT applies the same approach to theater and performance-making by tackling every project as an opportunity for practical study—a tool for critical research.
+We achieve this not just by creating an experimental style in our works per se, but also through method and practice.
 At LPT, we believe that an experimental concept requires an equally experimental methodology.
-This principle is the very backbone of our work as a process-based, practice-as-research performance company.

 To better understand how we work, feel free to email us and we’d gladly meet up for coffee/tea!